aw-tests/sdk-for-php/README.md

     ->setEndpoint('https://[HOSTNAME_OR_IP]/v1') // Your API Endpoint
     ->setProject('5df5acd0d48c2') // Your project ID
     ->setKey('919c2d18fb5d4...a2ae413da83346ad2') // Your secret API key
-;
+    ->setSelfSigned() // Use only on dev mode with a self-signed SSL cert ;

 $users = new Users($client);